Twytilus/Research-Methods-B_Theodor/Metadata/Home Assignment.md

 | 10.01.24.3.GI  | 187 | Saurida lessepsianus | Fedor Box 2 | 6.12.23 | 10.01.24 | 24.4 | 97    | Gills |

 Table 1 - An example table of 6 datapoints from the extractions made at the end of 2023 and the beginning of 2024.

+### Notes on the assingment
+It was very cool to try out this new tool!
+Thank you for teaching it.
+Unfortunately, it seems like .md files dont support underlined text, as it doesnt appear in the GitHub README file, even if it appears as underlined in the text editor.